 In Q4, 2020, Rugby announced the initial drilling results provided by Calidus which returned broad zones of copper mineralization and confirmed historic intercepts (see Rugby's News Release NR20-09 dated November 9, 2020).
 Calidus recently completed a follow-up drilling program of 578 m.
-Drill results are expected in November 2021.
+In November 2021, Calidus withdrew from the option agreement.
+Rugby is currently assessing opportunities to advance the project.